tsduck/tsduck/scripts/README.md

 - `install-wintools` : This directory contains scripts to install individual prerequisites.
 They are all invoked by `install-prerequisites.ps1`.

-- `WindowsPowerShell.reg` : A registry file which add definitions to run a PowerShell script by double-clicking on it (the default action is to edit script files with notepad).

-- `WindowsCompileLowPriority.reg` : A registry file which add definitions to force compilation and link processes to run with a lower priority to avoid killing the system while compiling using Visual Studio.
+- `WindowsCompileLowPriority.reg` : A registry file which add definitions to force compilation and link processes to run with a lower priority to avoid killing the system while compiling.

 The following scripts are just conveniences to run the corresponding `.py` scripts from the Windows explorer: